-- For part-time employees, SSC uses the Stats NZ definition of part-time work, i.e. part-time workers employed usually work fewer than 30 hours per week.
+- For part-time employees, the Commission uses the Stats NZ definition of part-time work, i.e. part-time workers employed usually work fewer than 30 hours per week.
 For further information, refer to the Stats NZ website.

-The Workforce Data collection is a collection of anonymous human resource data on each staff member.
+The Workforce data collection is a collection of anonymous human resource payroll data on each Public Service employee.

-- the SSC to provide sound advice on capability risks and trends to the Minister of State Services and public sector organisations
+- the Commission to provide sound advice on capability risks and trends to the Minister for the Public Service and public sector organisations

-- report on human resource-related trends across the Public Service
+- reporting on human resource-related trends across the Public Service

 - production of customised reports to allow organisations to compare human resource-related measures against the Public Service workforce.

 Which employees do I include in the employee file?